cguiama/cguiama/README.md

 <!-- - I have been working with <a href="https://www.behance.net/inside3d" target="_blank"> Archviz </a> for the last 10 years.
 I've been interested in learn code since 2018 , so I decided to finally change my career in 2022 and started studying. -->
 - I am a technology enthusiast, I have over 10 years of experience in the field of <a href="https://www.behance.net/inside3d" target="_blank">architectural visualization</a>, working on projects for construction companies and large architecture firms.
 <br><br>My experience in architectural visualization has helped me develop strong analytical skills and attention to detail, which I now apply as a developer.<br>
-I am looking for a company that can provide me with a learning and professional growth environment, where I can contribute with my knowledge and skills.<br>If you are looking for a motivated and dedicated front-end developer, do not hesitate to contact me.<br>
+If you are looking for a motivated and dedicated front-end developer, do not hesitate to contact me.<br>
 <br>
 <!-- - Studying software engineering at <a target="_blank" href="https://www.42sp.org.br/">Escola 42 - SP</a>.-->
 <!-- - <b>If I knew what I'm capable of, I would have started sooner!</b> -->